0day-ci/linux/Documentation/admin-guide/module-signing.rst

 Since the private key is used to sign modules, viruses and malware could use the private key to sign modules and compromise the operating system.
-The private key must be either destroyed or moved to a secure location and not kept in the root node of the kernel source tree.
+The private key must be either destroyed or moved to a secure location and not kept in the certs/ directory of the kernel source tree.

 If you use the same private key to sign modules for multiple kernel configurations, you must ensure that the module version information is